awanat-olawale/test-repo/README.md

-This is a test repo which will bw used for practicing markdowns
+This is a test repo which will be used for practicing markdowns